WordPress Hosting Explained: Shared, VPS, Dedicated or Managed WordPress Hosting – Which to Choose and Why?!

 When to Stay Away from Managed WordPress Hosting

 Again, there isn’t much to stay away from.
 For WordPress sites, managed WordPress hosting is almost always a better fit — although, if you don’t have the money, or if you need to stash a bunch of sites in one place, regular VPS hosting may serve you better.

 Managed WordPress Hosts

 There aren’t too many really good managed WordPress hosting solutions on the market right now.
 Here are about the five best-known hosts:

-Just like there’s no restaurant that’ll please everyone, there’s no magic one-size-fits-all solution for a website either — the type of hosting you need depends heavily on your goals and the requirements of your own individual project.
+Just like there’s no restaurant that’ll please everyone, there’s no magic one-size-fits-all solution for a website either — the type of hosting you need depends heavily on your goals and the requirements of your project.

 Good luck, and happy host hunting!